lucasKO2810/resume/index.md

 - Directed innovation strategy, identifying cutting-edge AI and automation opportunities.
 - Developed AI solutions using tools such as PyTorch, Hugging Face Transformers, and Docker.
 - Led DevOps efforts on Google Cloud, ensuring reliable, secure infrastructure and processes.
 - Designed secure VPCs and configured networking and role-based access controls on GCP.

+- Led and prepared workshops for different projects of customers to shape the product and technical vision

 ---